-Of all the world’s creatures, the honey bee is one of the most resourceful.
+The honey bee is one of the most resourceful creatures in the world.
 The honey bee gathers her raw materials for life from far and wide and builds a society that is remarkably effective as a production line of honey.

-The honey store is build through the year but is essential during the winter, when it represents the only viable option to sustain the colony through the cold months.
+The honey store is built, through the year, but is absolutely essential during the winter when it represents the only viable option to sustain the colony through the cold months.

-Despite this, there are times when the beekeeper may be justified in helping his or her bees, by feeding them.
-This is an introductory lesson looking at the reasons the beekeeper may choose to feed his or her bees.
+Despite how well bees can often fend for themselves, there are times when the beekeeper may be justified in feeding bees.
+In this introductory article we look at the reasons the beekeeper may choose to do so.